 Strawberries in Finland, grapes in France or Kiwis in Australia, fruit-picking is a very popular job amongst travelers.
 If the work is done in a high-income country, with the salary of one season one can easily travel for a few months.
 To find opportunities it is possible to look in traveler’s forums, or farm contacts online or simply go from farm to farm if already in the area where one wishes to work.
 The only issue with this sort of job is arranging visas and permits in advance.
 Well, that and the fact that it is hard physical work under the sun.

-Not everything in life is about money, and the journey might be a good time to try doing something new in exchange for a room and food.
-There are networks like Workaway where one can find opportunities for unpaid work or volunteering almost anywhere in the world and in any kind of imaginable job.
+There are also other networks like Workaway where one can find volunteering opportunities almost anywhere in the world.
 Woofing offers placements in organic farms and homesteads, and there are quite a few other sites where one can find House and Pet-sitting opportunities, like Trustedhousesitters or Mindmyhouse.
-Usually there is an annual fee to access these sites, which is worth paying if one is searching for a way to stay longer in places and a connection to them.
+Usually there is a fee to access these sites, which is definitely worth paying though.

 Whether the journey allows you to expand the horizons of your profession, to pursue your childhood dreams or to discover jobs you did not even know existed; whether you get to act in a Bollywood film, to cross the steppe by jeep, to teach kids in a mountain village or clean toilets in a run-down hostel, apart from the cash what matters is the experience, remember that travelling is a gift in itself and enjoy every bit of whatever job you do on your way.

 If you are planning to travel this holiday season and want to save up some cash for some fun along the way, here are some ways to do so.
 Buy Tickets…